Support Books on Break

-Donate Money – Book and a buck!
-Give here! $1 sponsors one book!
+Donate Money – $1 sponsors one book!
+Give here!

 About Books on Break

 Books on Break is a Read Charlotte initiative in partnership with and operated by Promising Pages.
 It is part of a continuum of key interventions identified by Read Charlotte to improve third grade reading proficiency in Charlotte-Mecklenburg.

 Now a Promising Pages program, Books on Break provides FREE pop-up book fairs, at targeted CMS elementary schools, before winter and summer breaks.
 Pre-K to third grade students get the opportunity to select five books and a drawstring bag to keep and take home.
 The majority of these books come from children who have simply outgrown them making Books on Break the largest book up-cycling project in the Charlotte region.

 Research out of Harvard shows children need access to at least 5 age and subject appropriate books to spark their reading interest and prevent “brain drain” or “summer slide”.
 Many children don’t have access to books and go the whole summer without reading.
 When they come back to school, they’re behind in reading an average of three months.
 These losses add up over time and are very difficult to recover from.
 Books on Break was created to address this very issue!

 Books on Break is Growing

 The Books on Break pilot, completed in December, 2016 provided books to more than 4,000 children in need.
 This summer, Books on Break will serve over 8,000 students, in 15 CMS schools, and distribute over 56,000 books.
 This is a huge community effort and Books on Break needs your support!
 We hope you will consider being a part of this extraordinary effort!

 Books on Break Resources

 Books on Break is made possible by the generous financial contributions, book donations, and volunteer support of local foundations, businesses and nonprofit agencies across the community.

 Literacy in Charlotte